How To Pick Good Stocks To Buy in Australia: A Beginner's Guide

 9. What Are The Safest Stocks?

-Investing in exchange-traded funds (ETF's) could be a safer bet if you are a beginner and can't deal with a fluctuating portfolio value.
+Investing in exchange-traded funds (ETFs) could be a more secure option for beginners or those uncomfortable with a fluctuating portfolio value.

 Alternatively, look for stocks of companies that are highly resilient toward inflation.
 These include: